The Venezuelan Crisis

 Nicolas Maduro became late dictator Hugo Chavez’s hand picked successor to continue Venezuela’s so called socialist revolution.
 Since taking the reigns of power, Venezuela’s economy and political landscape has continued to spiral out of control leaving the country in a state of chaos with high inflation, violent street protests, food shortages, and increased government crackdowns on the political opposition.
 Instead of using Venezuela’s vast oil reserves for economic stability or embracing free markets, the Maduro regime has continued to forge ahead with his predecessor’s socialist agenda of reckless entitlement spending, constitutional manipulation, and judicial influence in order to maintain power.

-In the wake of Venezuela’s state oppression, thousands of Venezuelan’s have fled the country to neighboring Colombia or beyond in order to escape the daily hardships of scavenging for food and basic supplies.
-The majority of Venezuela’s population are starving because of the Maduro regimes control over the country’s food distribution which is incapable of supplying basic commodities for survival due to the government’s reckless spending and resource mismanagement under a socialist system that has run out of money causing inflation to reach unprecedented levels which has resulted in empty store shelves.
-Venezuelan’s opposed to Maduro’s policies have become the target of a state sponsored crackdown on free speech, peaceful assembly, and political association.
+In the wake of Venezuela’s state oppression, millions of Venezuelans have fled the country to neighboring Colombia or beyond in order to escape the daily hardships of scavenging for food and basic supplies.
+The majority of Venezuela’s population are starving because of the Maduro regime’s control over the country’s food distribution which is incapable of supplying basic commodities for survival due to the government’s reckless spending and resource mismanagement under a socialist system that has run out of money causing inflation to reach unprecedented levels which has resulted in empty store shelves.
+Venezuelans opposed to Maduro’s policies have become the target of a state sponsored crackdown on free speech, peaceful assembly, and political association.

 In a change of events, opposition leader of the Venezuelan National Assembly Juan Guaido has declared himself interim president of Venezuela.
 This proposition has been made possible because Venezuela’s constitution grants Guaido the power to take control of the government if the presidential election is found to be fraudulent.
 Venezuelan President Nicolas Maduro won an election in 2018 and was sworn into office for a second term on January 2019 that the majority of Venezuelans view as a fraud and neither free nor fair due to irregularities that involved opposition candidates being barred from running for office, voter intimidation, election monitors being barred from polling stations, and the government was seen giving bonuses and benefits to Maduro voters.

 Nicolas Maduro and Juan Guaido remain in a stand off as to who will be recognized as Venezuela’s legitimate president.
-The United States, European Union, Australia, Canada, Israel, and Latin American countries including Chile, Colombia, and Brazil have all recognized Juan Guaido as Venezuela’s official president.
-Russia, China, Iran, and Bolivia support Maduro.
+The United States, European Union, Australia, Canada, Israel, Great Britain, Austria, Czech Republic, Denmark, Finland, France, Georgia, Germany, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Spain, Sweden, and Latin American countries including Chile, Colombia, Argentina, Costa Rica, Guatemala, Honduras, Panama, Paraguay, Peru, and Brazil have all recognized Juan Guaido as Venezuela’s official president.
+Russia, China, Iran, North Korea, Turkey, Cuba, Mexico, Uruguay, and Bolivia support Maduro.
 The police have raided Juan Guaido’s home and the government has revoked his passport and frozen his bank accounts.
 As a result, the U.S. government has warned the Maduro regime of serious consequences if Guaido’s life is threatened.
-As a show of force, the U.S. has imposed fresh sanctions on Venezuela’s state owned oil company PDVSA.
+In a show of force, the U.S. has imposed fresh sanctions on Venezuela’s state owned oil company PDVSA.
 In an act of defiance against Maduro, one of the highest ranked generals in the air force Francisco Yanez has defected and says that ninety percent of the armed forces are not with the dictator.

 China’s Contradicting Constitution for Restricting Freedom